 The application of skill and imagination to create new things

 I’ve long thought that typewriters were amazing.
-The above image, taken of the machine I used in my freshman year of college, called out to me recently so I decided to try to understand why.
-By consulting the web I discovered that in 1575 an Italian printmaker named Francesco Rampazetto built a machine to impress letters on paper.
+I used the above machine in my freshman year of college.
+The image called out to me, so I decided to try and understand why.
+Consulting the web, I discovered that in 1575 an Italian printmaker named Francesco Rampazetto built a machine to impress letters on paper.
 Centuries and many iterations later, the machines were huge and impractical.
-Then in 1868 Americans Christopher Latham Sholes, Carlos Gladden and Samuel W. Soule of Milwaukee invented the first commercially successful, small device that everyday people could use to type words on paper.
-A prototype was made by machinist Matthias Schwalbach and E. Remington and Sons (of sewing machine fame) purchased the patent for $12,000.
+Then in 1868, Americans Christopher Latham Sholes, Carlos Gladden and Samuel W. Soule of Milwaukee invented the first commercially successful, small device that everyday people could use to type words on paper.
+A prototype was made by machinist Matthias Schwalbach and E. Remington and Sons (sewing machine fame) purchased the patent for $12,000.
 To promote and sell the machine, they called it a “typewriter.”

 Along with the application of ingenuity and innovation comes advances in understanding our fuller potentials, including who we are, why we’re here, what works and what doesn’t work and the part we’re playing in the unfolding story of the universe.
 We are not only human beings, we are also human doings.